sthiede/Comparative_Genomics/day1_morning/README.md

 [[back to top]](https://github.com/alipirani88/Comparative_Genomics/blob/master/day1_morning/README.md)
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

 Filtering out problematic sequences within a dataset is inherently a trade off between sensitivity (ensuring all contaminant sequences are removed) and specificity (leaving all non-contaminant sequence data intact).
-Adapter and other technical contaminants can potentially occur in any location within the reads.(start, end, read-through, partial adapter sequences)
+Adapter and other technical contaminants can potentially occur in any location within the reads.(start, end, read-through (between the reads), partial adapter sequences)

 Trimmomatic is a tool that tries to search these potential contaminant/adapter sequence within the read at all the possible locations.
 It takes advantage of the added evidence available in paired-end dataset.
 In paired-end data, read-through/adapters can occur on both the forward and reverse reads of a particular fragment in the same position.
 Since the fragment was entirely sequenced from both ends, the non-adapter portion of the forward and reverse reads will be reverse-complements of each other.
 This strategy of searching for contaminant in both the reads is called 'palindrome' mode.

 For more information on how Trimmomatic tries to achieve this, Please refer [this](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) manual.

 Now we will run Trimmomatic on these raw data to remove low quality reads as well as adapters.

 >i.
 If the interactive session timed out, get an interactive cluster node again to start running programs and navigate to day1_morn directory.

 How to know if you are in interactive session: you should see "username@nyx" in your command prompt

 ```